Third Bridge Case Study

 Third Bridge leadership evaluated several solutions and selected Betterworks Engage, which allowed them to send frequent, tailored surveys to different business lines or teams.
 They could standardize those surveys, to benchmark and measure sentiment in offices around the world, and they could provide opportunities for employees to give in-the-moment feedback.

 - Geographically distributed → Multilingual surveys, local roles and permission sets

 - Need for detailed feedback → Custom surveys

 - Need for ongoing feedback → Frequent pulse surveys

 - Many ways to reach employees → Flexible surveys that work across channels

 - Need to understand career expectations → Option for anonymous responses

 In addition, Betterworks Engage provided clear reports that managers across the business could understand and act on.
 Their bosses and HR could then use this data to set action plans—a series of tasks aimed at creating the desired improvement.
 This also allowed the team to measure improvement based on what was getting checked off, and whether it was on schedule.
-HR and management were able to review the data as a team, decipher what it meant, decide on next best actions, and use Engage to assign and track actions through to completion. pulling data into CSV files and reuploading it.
+HR and management were able to review the data as a team, decide on next best actions, and use Engage to assign and track actions through to completion, pulling data into CSV files and reuploading it.